Format of Gwyddion Files

 /brick/0GwyBrick Volume data.

-/brick/0/previewGwyDataField Two-dimensional data shown when the volume data is displayed in a window.
+/brick/0/previewGwyDataField Two-dimensional data shown when the volume data are displayed in a window.

 /brick/0/titlestring Volume data title, as shown in the data browser.